abbycar/MicrosoftEdge-Documentation/dev-guide/device/high-DPI-support/README.md

+---
+description: See how Microsoft Edge brings enhanced scaling for high DPI screens with properties like devicePixelRatio.
+title: High DPI support
+author: abbycar
+---

 # High DPI support

 Microsoft Edge brings enhanced scaling for high DPI screens and small slates, ensuring the consistency of your website’s text, touch targets, and layout across Windows 10 devices.